memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreDataSource.md

 # SingleStoreDataSource class

-[`SingleStoreDataSource`](./SingleStoreDataSource.md) implements a SingleStore data source which can be used to obtain open connections, and against which commands can be executed directly.
+[`SingleStoreDataSource`](./SingleStoreDataSource.md) implements a SingleStore data source which can be used to obtain open connections

 ```csharp
 public sealed class SingleStoreDataSource : DbDataSource